cubing/ksolve-plus-fork/readme.txt

 The ForbiddenPairs command defines pairs of moves that can not be used together.
 For instance, if you have U F', then ksolve+ will not produce any solutions with a U move followed by an F' move.
 ForbiddenGroups is similar, but each line can have several moves, and it will forbid any pair of moves from the same line.

-Note that ksolve+ already forbids obvious move pairs, such as U2 U or R R', so you do not need to add those.
+Note that ksolve+ already forbids obvious move pairs, such as U2 U or R R', so you do not need to add those. ksolve+ also forbids some extra pairs to make searches with parallel moves faster (so, for instance, only one of R L and L R will be allowed).
 If you want to forbid other pairs of moves, however, you can still do that.

--- MoveLimits --

-MoveLimits
-[move_name] [number]
-...
-End

-The MoveLimits command puts upper limits on the number of times a given move (or any of its powers) can be included in a solution.
-For instance, if you have a limit of "F 2" on a 3x3x3 definition file, then a maximum of two F, F2, or F' moves can be used in any algorithm.
-If a move has a limit of 0, it will never be used.

 -- Using Comments --